dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 > [!WARNING]
 > When using <xref:System.Text.RegularExpressions> to process untrusted input, pass a timeout.
 A malicious user can provide input to `RegularExpressions` causing a [Denial-of-Service attack](https://www.us-cert.gov/ncas/tips/ST04-015).

+The preceding code:

-Although the preceding code prevents `0` in the `{id}` segment of the route, the following code is a better approach:
+* Prevents `0` in the `{id}` segment of the route.
+* Is shown to provide a basic example of implementing a custom contraint.
+It should not be used in a production app.

+The following code is a better approach to preventing an `id` containing a `0` from being processed:

 [!code-csharp[](routing/samples/3.x/RoutingSample/Controllers/TestController.cs?name=snippet2)]